-I then told you that for two or more persons to agree to commit an illegal act is itself an illegal act (that of conspiracy) whether or not anything is done in consequence of such agreement and that in my opinion there was such an illegal conspiracy of which some of the accused were members and which had among its objects that of seduction of the soldiers.
+I then told you that for two or more persons to agree to commit an illegal act is itself an illegal act (that of conspiracy) whether or not anything is done in consequence of such agreement and that in my opinion there was such an illegal conspiracy of which some of the accused were members and which bad among its objects that of seduction of the soldiers.
 I gave you the evidence for and against as also the arguments of the accused and begged you to make up your own mind on this point, my opinion being by no means minding on you; particularly as regards No. 6.

-Then I went on to deal with the further questions of whether any actual attempt of bringing this statement to the notice some of the conspirators in furtherance matter to your own finding.
+Then I went on to deal with the further questions of whether any actual attempt to seduce troops had been committed by of bringing this statement to the notice some of the conspirators in furtherance doubts on the subject, leaving the matter to your own finding.